Moudoux/EDK/README.md

 Packaging your mod for installation
 -------------------

-1. Export your mod to a jar file named `Client.jar` (Must be that name!).
-It must include `client.json` in its root directory.
+1. Export your mod to a jar file named `Client.jar` (Must be that name!)
 2. Download the [latest EMC installer](https://github.com/Moudoux/EMC-Installer/releases)
 2. Open the installer jar file, drag the `EMC.json` file to your desktop (for example)
 3. Open the json file and change the client name to your client name.